richardgourley/sql-one-pagers/README.md

 ## INTRO
 This is a one page reference for the most common SQL Data Query Language queries.

-The only include the query examples.
+This repo is only focussed on data query language.
 See 'Related' to setup the sever and download sample databases you can work with.

 ## CONTENTS
 **sql-dql-queries.ipynb**